siberoloji/siberoloji.github.io/content/en/blog/Linux/2024-11-02-almalinux-how-to-configure-mod_http2-a-comprehensive-guide.md

 ---
 draft: false

-title:  'AlmaLinux: How to Configure mod_http2 &#8211; A Comprehensive Guide'
+title: "AlmaLinux: How to Configure mod_http2 &#8211; A Comprehensive Guide"
-date: '2024-11-02T13:19:53+03:00'
+date: 2024-11-02T13:19:53+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'In this guide, we''ll walk through the process of configuring mod_http2 on AlmaLinux, helping you optimize your web server''s performance and efficiency.'
+description: In this guide, we'll walk through the process of configuring mod_http2 on AlmaLinux, helping you optimize your web server's performance and efficiency.
 url: /almalinux-how-to-configure-mod_http2-a-comprehensive-guide/
 featured_image: /images/almalinux.webp
 categories:
-    - 'Linux How-to'
+  - Linux How-to
 tags:
-    - 'alma linux'
+  - AlmaLinux
 ---

 HTTP/2 represents a significant evolution in the HTTP protocol, offering improved performance through features like multiplexing, header compression, and server push.
 In this guide, we'll walk through the process of configuring mod_http2 on AlmaLinux, helping you optimize your web server's performance and efficiency.